SMCTTA: CODE OF CONDUCT/PRINCIPLES OF RETURN (updated 9th august 2021)

 - If you need to cancel a booking this should be advised by email to the session organiser as soon as possible.
 Attendees who have paid online in advance will have the option of receiving a refund (if the cancellation gives at least 24 hours notice) or transferring the booking to a future session.

 - You must register on arrival with the COVID-19 officer so that we can keep a track of who has attended our sessions

 - Players should be considerate of session times (i.e. not arriving early or hanging around afterwards)

 - No spectators permitted, unless a supervising parent/guardian of an Under 16 player and this has been pre-arranged

-- Face coverings must be worn at all times within the venue except when playing Table Tennis.You must adhere to social distancing guidelines – please stay 2m apart from training partners and other attendees at all times.
+- Face coverings must be worn at all times within the venue except when playing Table Tennis.You must adhere to social distancing guidelines – please try to stay at least 1m apart from training partners and other attendees at all times.

 - Members must adhere to good hygiene practices throughout their time at our sessions.
 Please also avoid wiping hands on tables during play, breathing on the ball or handling the barriers.

 - The session COVID-19 officer plus 1-2 other nominated attendees will be responsible for all moving/setting up of equipment.
 All attendees are also expected to wipe down their own side of the table after the session.

 - Equipment (with the exception of balls) cannot be shared during a session.
 Players should aim to bring their own bats.

 - Balls will be provided by the organisers and will be washed regularly to minimise risk.
 Where more than 1 bubble is present, each will be allocated a different colour.